stanislaw/notes_on_software_engineering/README.md

 version first because it might provide useful insights or even a functional solution right away.

+### Stay Curious and Explore

+Look around and see what is new in your field.
+If you find a cool project, check who made it and what else they have done.
+Go to conferences and events.
+Being curious helps you learn new things, meet new people, and get fresh ideas.

 ### Task Sequencing: Group Related Activities for Efficiency

 When sequencing tasks (especially repetitive ones), group related tasks together